 How do I apply?

-Be sure to complete and turn in your application as soon as possible.
-The sooner you apply, the more Food Supplements you will get in the first month.
-Your DHHS worker will need to see your pay stubs, proof of any other income, rent or mortgage payments, utility bills, child care bills, and any child support orders (the court order and cancelled checks).
+Complete and turn in your application as soon as possible.
+You will get more help during your first month if you apply early in the month.
+Your DHHS worker will need to see pay stubs, proof of any other income, rent or mortgage payments, utility bills, child care bills, and any child support orders (the court order and cancelled checks).

 How quickly will I get my Food Supplement card?
 What if I need help right away?

-- your gross (before taxes) monthly income is less than $150, and your liquid assets are $100 or less; OR
+your gross (before taxes) monthly income is less than $150, and liquid assets are $100 or less; OR

-- you are a migrant farmworker household with less than $100 in liquid assets, and you got all of your income for the month before you applied for Food Supplements from a job you no longer have, and you do not expect to get more than $25 from any new source of income for at least the next 10 days.
+you are a migrant farmworker household with less than $100 in liquid assets, and you got all of your income for the month before you applied for Food Supplements from a job you no longer have, and you don’t expect to get more than $25 from any new source of income for at least the next 10 days.

-If you are in an "emergency" tell DHHS when you apply and ask for expedited benefits.
+If you are in an ‘emergency’, tell DHHS when you apply and ask for expedited benefits.